-A new MRCPI Paediatrics Part II Written exam format is being introduced in October 2019.
+A new MRCPI Paediatrics Part II Written exam format was introduced in October 2019.

 The questions in this paper test advanced knowledge, problem solving and management of emergency situations in General Paediatrics with an increased focus on specialist areas.

 It is expected that potential Part II Written candidates will gain a further 6 – 12 months clinical experience after successful completion of the Part I written examination.

 The aim of the written examinations is to sample the broad breadth of knowledge that would be expected of a doctor starting in a general Paediatrics registrar post.